CiscoDevNet/monitoring-as-code/ClusterMonitoring/NodeJS/README.md

 You should be seeing created ConfigMap in resources.

 Besides this, deploy 2 additional ConfigMaps:

+### 1) shim.js

+Compete list of NodeJS agent settings can be found in the documentation [here](https://docs.appdynamics.com/display/PRO45/Node.js+Settings+Reference).

+Environment variables applied are used to copnfigure those necessary settings, mapping is provided in the following ConfigMap file:
 ```
 appd-shim-config-map.yml
 ```
-ConfigAMp resource created from `shim.js` script, in the following way:
+ConfigMap resource created from `shim.js` script, in the following way:

 `kubectl create configmap appd-shim --from-file=shim.js -o yaml --dry-run=client`

 This JavaScript code is created in order to change a behavior and correct already existing code, it's going to require appdynamics package ans start the application in a way specified in `APP_ENTRY_POINT` environment variable.

+### 2) stars.sh

 Additionally, the following file needs to be applied in this instrumentation scenario:
 ```